ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ruf:
 :   Addresses to which message-specific failure information is to be reported (comma-separated plain-text list of DMARC URIs;
 OPTIONAL).
-If present, the Domain Owner is requesting Mail Receivers to send detailed failure reports about messages that fail the DMARC evaluation in specific ways (see the "fo" tag above).
-The format of the message to be generated MUST follow the format specified for the "rf" tag.
-The DMARC reporting documents discuss considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+If present, the Domain Owner or PSO is requesting Mail Receivers to send detailed failure reports about messages that fail the DMARC evaluation in specific ways (see the "fo" tag above).
+The format of the message to be generated MUST follow the format specified for the "rf" tag.  [@!DMARC-Failure-Reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to